Lunatix01/ragscan/README.md

 =================================================
 Aim of the project: A showcase of a RAG scanner written in Java and using [Spring AI](https://docs.spring.io/spring-ai/reference/api/index.html), which scans the targeted documents and you can ask questions to the LLM regarding the given documents.

+## Disclaimer
+This tool is intended for educational and productivity purposes only.
+It is designed to assist users in managing and querying their own documents.
+Any illegal or unethical use of this software is strictly prohibited.

 ## Requirements
 1. [Java 21](https://www.oracle.com/java/technologies/javase/jdk21-archive-downloads.html) installed on your device
 2. [Docker](https://www.docker.com/products/docker-desktop/)